labgem/ASMC/README.md

 THIS_SCRIPT_DIR_REL_PATH=$(dirname "$(readlink -f "${BASH_SOURCE[0]}")")
 ```

-Now ASMC can use P2RANK to detect ligand binding pockets.
+Now, ASMC can use P2RANK to detect ligand binding pockets.

 ### Docker Image

 Download the Docker image in the latest GitHub release: [https://github.com/labgem/ASMC/releases](https://github.com/labgem/ASMC/releases)

-Then the following command load an image from the archive:
+Then, use the following command to load an image from the archive:
 ```
 docker load -i asmc-latest.tar
 ```